Kentucky governor: Death toll from flooding rises to 25

 It’s the latest in a string of catastrophic deluges that have pounded parts of the U.S. this summer, including St. Louis earlier this week and again on Friday.
 Scientists warn climate change is making weather disasters more common.

-Rescue teams backed by the National Guard used helicopters and boats to search for the missing.
-Beshear said Friday that at least six children were among the victims and that the total number of lives lost could more than double as rescue teams reach more areas.
-Among those who died were four children from the same family in Knott County, the county coroner said Friday.

-President Joe Biden said in a social media post that he spoke Friday with Beshear and offered the federal government’s support.
-Biden also declared a federal disaster to direct relief money to more than a dozen Kentucky counties.
+President Joe Biden declared a federal disaster to direct relief money to more than a dozen Kentucky counties.

 The flooding extended into western Virginia and southern West Virginia.